 All Boards must prepare and keep under review arrangements for the registration and declaration of relevant financial interests.
-Guidance, which includes a proforma for the register, has been produced by ASFB and may be found HERE.
+Guidance, which includes a proforma for the register, has been produced by Fisheries Management Scotland.

 Good conduct (advisory guidance)

 It is the responsibility of the DSFB as a legal entity, and individual elected members, to make sure that any actions of the DSFB comply with the provisions of the law and this Code.
 DSFBs must not at any time advocate or encourage any action contrary to the law or this Code.